secretstartups/handbook/job-families/engineering/ux-research-manager/index.html.md

 >
 > ### Presentation Topics
 >
-> 1. An introduction: who you are, where you're based, your background, and why you're a UX Researcher.
+> 1. An introduction: who you are, where you're based, your background, and why you're a UX Research Manager.
 > 1. An overview of two case studies.
-One should be an overview of a high-impact individual project.
-The second should be something management related.
+One (1) should be an overview of a high-impact individual project.
+We want to understand how you approached research;  how you synthesized research data to inform product and design decisions; and the final output of your research in the research-focused case study.
+The second (2) should be something related to your people management experiences.
+We want to understand your management style & why you decided to become a people manager.
+We'd also like to understand the details of a project you've led as a Manager.
 This could be a story on how you overcame some kind of challenge, a process you introduced that had a lot of impact, or how you coached an employee to success.
 We want to understand: the size, discipline make-up, and structure of the team you were a part of; the goals of the project; what you personally did on the project, the challenges you faced throughout the project; and the meaningful business impact that the research resulted in.
-We also want to understand how you approached research;  how you synthesized research data to inform product and design decisions; and the final output of your research in the research-focused case study.
 >
 > ### What we're looking for
 >
 > - A recording that is up to 20 minutes in duration and returned to us within ten days of your screening call being completed.
-> - Ideally, a study you present should be relevant to the work you'd expect do at GitLab.
-This could be because the study involved research into the [persona(s)](/handbook/marketing/strategic-marketing/roles-personas/#user-personas) you'd study at GitLab, the study related to the DevOps or Developer tooling industry, is a study that went across multiple methods, or was a study that would be considered complex in nature.
 > - You share the recording using either a [private Youtube link](https://support.google.com/youtube/answer/157177?co=GENIE.Platform%3DDesktop&hl=en), a [Google Drive link](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en), or a [Loom link](https://www.loom.com/).
 >
 >